-Making money as a student can be hard and often time consuming.
-Below you will find all of the best ways to make money in your spare time whilst at university based on our own experience.
+On this page you’ll find all the best ways to make money in your spare time whilst at university based on our own experience.
 We’ll keep adding new ways to this page so go ahead and bookmark it.
 And please do share your own ideas in the comments!

 Top ways to make money online and offline

 No-risk matched betting

 Hands down the quickest way to make a lot of money (well, without breaking the law).
 Lots of students have genuinely made £100s from this technique.
 It’s completely legal, risk free, tax free, and anyone can do it.

 It works by taking advantage of free bets regularly offered by betting sites (such as PaddyPower.com) through ‘matching’ them at a betting exchange such as Betfair.com.
 Matched betting eliminates the risk (you are betting both for and against a certain outcome).

 This leaves you being able to squeeze out the free bet, which can be as much as £200!
 Multiply this by how many betting sites there are and you can quite easily come away with a profit of a few hundred pounds.

 Owen walks you through how to make your first £15 profit (using a real life example) in this gem of a guide to matched betting.
 If you know of any better way to make £30/hr sitting at home, please let us know!

 An increasingly popular way for students to make money is to fill out online surveys in their spare time.
 Research companies are always recruiting new members to answer surveys and test new products.

 For a few minutes of form filling, you can make a couple of quid which is paid as cash or in rewards.
 You can make up to £3 for some surveys!